yashsharma127/operator/DEVELOPER_GUIDE.md

 **Status** provides information about the state of the custom resource.
 It includes fields such as `availableReplicas`, `errorMessage`, `lastAppliedImage`, and `ready`.
 This section is used to track the current state and health of the resource, making it easier to monitor and manage its lifecycle.

-### Operator
+### operator_deployment_manifests.yaml

 This YAML file defines several Kubernetes resources essential for deploying and managing the PHEE Importer Operator.
 It starts with a `ServiceAccount`, which is used by the operator to interact with the Kubernetes API.
 The `Deployment` specifies how the operator should be deployed, including the Docker image to use, resource requests and limits, environment variables, and the service account to associate with it.
 The `ClusterRole` and `ClusterRoleBinding` provide the operator with the necessary permissions to access and manage various Kubernetes resources across the cluster.
 The `Role` and `RoleBinding` are used to grant specific permissions within the `default` namespace, ensuring the operator can manage resources like custom resources, their statuses, and associated roles.
 Overall, this file configures the operator's runtime environment, access controls, and permissions, ensuring it operates correctly and securely within the Kubernetes cluster.
+Two very important configurations to notice in this file are, the image name and the apigroups in `ClusterRole`

+## SRC Files

 ### Custom Resource Files